Maurizio Lazzarato

 Maurizio Lazzarato (born 1955) is an Italian sociologist and philosopher, residing in Paris, France.
 In the 1970s, he was an activist in the workers' movement (Autonomia Operaia) in Italy.
 Lazzarato was a founding member of the editorial board of the journal Multitudes.
-He is a researcher at Matisse/CNRS, Pantheon-Sorbonne University (University Paris I), and a member of the International College of Philosophy in Paris.
+He is a researcher at Matisse/CNRS, Pantheon-Sorbonne University (University of Paris I), and a member of the Collège international de philosophie in Paris.

 Biography

 Lazzarato studied at the University of Padua in the 1970s, where he was active in the Autonomia Operaia movement.
 He left Italy in the late 1970s for exile in France to escape political prosecution, although the charges against him were abandoned in the 1990s.

 Thought

 Lazzarato is known for his essay "Immaterial Labor" that appeared in a collection of contemporary Italian political theory edited by Marxist philosophers Michael Hardt and Paolo Virno, called Radical Thought in Italy (1996).
 His research focuses on immaterial labor, the transformation of wage labor, and work, and cognitive capitalism.
 He is also interested in the concepts of biopolitics and bioeconomics.